Walmart drops plans to use robots for tracking inventory

 Nov 2 (Reuters) - Walmart Inc WMT.N said on Monday it has dropped its plans to use roving robots to scan shelves and keep track of inventory, squashing the world's largest retailer's years-long efforts to automate the task.

-The company has worked with Bossa Nova Robotics Inc for five years to improve customer experience by using robots to assist shop staff and make their jobs easier.
+The company said it had ended its partnership with Bossa Nova Robotics Inc, who it had worked with for five years to improve customer experience by using robots to assist shop staff and make their jobs easier.

 "This was one idea we tried in roughly 500 stores just as we are trying other ideas in additional stores," Walmart said in a statement.